Gidget LaShawn Stanley -- Denmark

-Family and friends may call or visit the residence of the mother, the Rev. Deloris Stanley, 93 Baruch St., Denmark.
+Viewing for the public will be held from 2 to 7 p.m.
+Wednesday, Feb.
+24, at the funeral home.

+Friends may visit the residence and a mask must be worn upon entering.

-Due to COVID-19, the family asks that you follow and take safety precautions upon visitation, Sacred arrangements are entrusted to the Dash's Funeral Home of Bamberg.
+Sacred services are entrusted to Dash's Funeral Home of Bamberg.
+Online condolences may be submitted to www.dashsfh.com.

 Post a comment as